skip to content

 Department of Politics and International Studies (POLIS)

-Previously, Katherine worked as a policy researcher at the Carnegie Endowment for International Peace with a focus on issues related to democracy, conflict, and governance.
-She has also worked with non-profit organizations to reduce group-targeted violence and promote social activism, as well as served in various research and editorial positions.
+Prior to joining Cambridge, Katherine was a policy researcher in the Democracy, Conflict, and Governance Program at the Carnegie Endowment for International Peace.
+She has also worked with non-governmental organizations to reduce group-targeted political violence and promote civic activism, as well as served in various other research and editorial positions.
 She holds an MPhil in International Relations from the University of Oxford and a dual-BA in Political Science and International Affairs with a minor in French from the University of Georgia.

 College: Churchill College